 - Kibana Query Language (KQL) is not supported.

-- All Kibana Filters are accepted, including: is, is not, is one of, is not one of, exists, does not exist.
+- All filters are accepted, including: is, is not, is one of, is not one of, exists, does not exist.

-Once you’re done refining your search query and filters, click Preview in Kibana to review the returned logs and make sure you get the expected results.
+Once you’re done refining your search query and filters, you can click Preview in Kibana to open Kibana Discover in another tab.
+It can help to review the returned logs and make sure you get the expected results.

 Group-by (order matters!)

 You have the option to apply group by operators to up to 3 fields.
 If you use this option, the alert will return the aggregated results.

 The order of group-by fields matters.
 Results are grouped in the order in which the group-by fields are added.
 (The fields are shown from first to last from Left-To-Right.)

 For example, the following will group results by continent, then country, then city: